Paths and cylinders

 (Think of crushing the two ends of the cylinder and the line through the base point to a point.)

-This can also be thought of as forming , the smash product of the circle (based at some point) with :
+the smash product , of with the circle (based at some point) with .

 Relation to suspension

 For CW-complexes that are also point, with the point identified with a 0-cell, then their reduced suspension is weakly homotopy equivalent to the ordinary suspension: .

 Up to homeomorphism, the reduced suspension of the -sphere is the -sphere

 See at one-point compactification – Examples – Spheres for details.